FortinetCloudCSE/fortiweb-security-foundations-201/content/03chapter/01Task1/index.md

     - To exit Nano: type <kbd>ctrl</kbd>+<kbd>x</kbd>

        ```
        <replace this value with IP address you have from FortiAppSec>   <FortiAppSecStudentID>.fwebtraincse.com
-       <replace this value with IP address you have from FortiAppSec>   <FortiAppSecStudentID>.fwebtraincse.com
       ```
       {{< figure src="hosts.png" alt="Hosts" >}}